Alison Kelly (diplomat): Career

 Kelly started her career in Ireland's Department of Foreign Affairs in 1974.
 Early in her career she was stationed at The Hague (1976–79), Cairo (1983–86), CSCE/OSCE in Vienna as well as assignments in other locations.
 From 1998 to 2002 she served as UN Director, Department of Foreign Affairs concurrently with Africa Director 1999–2000.
 She served as Political Counsellor at Ireland's Embassy in Washington, D.C. from 2003 to 2007.
 From 2007 to 2011 she held roles as Deputy Political Director and Director for Disarmament and Non-Proliferation in the Department of Foreign Affairs.
 She held responsibility for the Diplomatic Conference in Dublin in 2008, which adopted the Convention on Cluster Munitions.
 Kelly served as Ireland's chief delegate to the NPT review in 2010, and chaired the negotiations on the Middle East at the 2010 NPT Review Conference, garnering accolades from the Laura Kennedy, the US Representative to the Conference, who noted Kelly had done a "remarkable job" dealing with very difficult issues in the section on the Middle East.

-Ambassador to the Czech Republic and the Ukraine
+Ambassador to the Czech Republic and Ukraine

 Kelly was Ambassador of Ireland to the Czech Republic and to Ukraine from 2012 until 2015.
 In February 2012 she presented credentials to President Václav Klaus, who was President of the Czech Republic from 2003 to 2013.
-She presented credentials in July 2012 to President Viktor Yanukovych of the Ukraine.
+She presented credentials in July 2012 to President Viktor Yanukovych of Ukraine.